Robert Treat Paine Storer: World War I

 During World War I, Storer served in the U.S. Army, attained the rank of major, and served as the commander of Battery E of the 305th Field Artillery.
 He was cited for bravery for his actions on September 6, 1918.
 While reconnoitering a forward position for his battery near Serval, France, Storer passed outside the American lines and carried on his reconnaissance until stopped by fire from German snipers that wounded a French officer accompanying Storer.
 "Although under carefully directed fire and in grave danger, he attended the French lieutenant and remained with him for four hours until under cover of darkness he was able to help him to a place of safety."

-Later years
+Later life

 Storer served as a member of the board of directors of Boston YMCA starting in 1924 and was elected president of the organization in 1936.
 He also served as chairman of the management committee of the Army and Navy YMCA.

 Storer was also the President of The Storer Associates, Inc., and had a long association with Boston's Northeastern University.
 He was a member of Northeastern's board of trustees from 1936 until at least 1960 and a member of the Executive Committee from 1936-1943.

 Storer was married to his first cousin, Dorothy (Paine) Storer.
 Their son Robert Treat Paine Storer, Jr., was a noted real estate developer and philanthropist in Boston.